JuliaActuary/JuliaActuary.org/blog/bayesian_intro.md

 One of the first probabilistic theorems everyone learns is Bayes' Theorem, but that theorem is conspicuously absent from most applications and practice.
 The reason for this is that outside of trivial introductory examples ("you tested positive for a disease...") is that Bayes' Theorem becomes intractably complicated to calculate the posterior distribution.
 Modern advances in computing power, algorithms, and open-source libraries have made it possible to start applying the most powerful theorem to much more complex problems.

 The advantage of this is that actuaries can now apply these techniques to problems in a principled and flexible way to understand uncertainty better than we have before by explicitly looking at the posterior distribution of the parameters in our model.
+This would serve to enhance risk management via moving away from singular estimates of model parameters to a culture of considering the parameter distribution of modeled risk.

 ## What is modern Bayesian Statistics?